 Computers running Windows 8 and Windows 10 are not affected by this vulnerability, as well as the newest versions of Windows.

-Security measures to apply for protecting your data
+Security measures to secure your data

 Here’s what we recommend organizations and users to avoid being exposed to the BlueKeep vulnerability: